pherk/couchbase-simple/README.md

 - libevent : apt install libevent-dev
 - cmake: apt install cmake

-The installation was not complicated on my Ubuntu 20.0.4 system.
+The installation was not complicated on my Ubuntu 22.4 system.

 Do not forget to update the loader config: sudo /sbin/ldconfig -v

-For my convienience I have included the header files in the project.
+For my convienience I have included the C header files of libcouchbase in the project.
 You should edit the lib-dir and include-dir paths in the cabal file as needed.

 build with stack:

 `$ stack build`

 You can build and run tests:

 `$ stack test`

-You can also build and run benchmarks:
+You can also build and run benchmarks. defaultConnectInfo (Couchbase/Connection.hs) must be adapted for running successfully:

 `$ stack bench`